What are the common beliefs, if any, of Silver Sage?

 Our shared amenities include a 5000 square foot Common House with a gourmet kitchen, dining room, media room, exercise room, craft room, meditation room, laundry room, individual storage areas and two bathrooms.
 We have a shared workshop, garden shed, bike shed, and raised garden beds.
 An artist coop has been established in our Common House, where four local artists share studio space and participate in local NOBO (North Boulder Artist Group) activities.

 How do we use our common house?

 We gather in our common house for many of our communal activities, including twice a week potlucks, sharing circles, social activities and team and community meetings.
 We host parties, outside speakers, and concerts there.
-We sponsor classes in several movement practices, including Tai Chi Chih and Gyrokinesis®.
+We offer classes in several movement practices, including Gyrokinesis®.
 The Common House also contains individual storage facilities and a shared laundry room.
 Since the common house is an important extension of each member’s home, members also reserve portions of the Common House for a variety of personal events, including private parties and meetings of outside groups to which they belong, such as book clubs and community groups.
 We also make our Common House available on a fee basis to outside groups and individual practitioners for activities ranging from weddings to local HOA meetings, to massage therapists and other body workers, to cooking and writing classes.
 Our photo gallery includes photos of the Common House, both inside and out.

 How do “common meals” work?